Stem Cell Research Throughout the Years

 2004: California becomes the first state in the USA to provide funding for embryonic stem cell research (Federal dollars for stem cell research were restricted).

 2006: Shinya Yamanaka of Kyoto University in Japan reveals a way of making embryonic-like cells from adult cells by avoiding the need to destroy an embryo.
 His team reprograms ordinary adult cells by inserting four key genes – forming “induced pluripotent stem cells.”

 2009: Stem cell transplants increase survival rates for leukemia patients.

 2010: A person with spinal injury becomes the first to receive a medical treatment derived from human embryonic stem cells as part of a trial study.

 2012: Human embryonic stem cells show medical promise in a treatment that eases blindness.

 Naturally there are other examples of important milestones.
 Stem cell research into different applications is now exploding.
 Huge discoveries were made in the last 60 years and astronomical scientific advances have pushed this field farther than imagined.
 Many people were helped along the way, but there is still more to be learned about stem cells.
 Today, in the clinical setting, treating pain and degenerative diseases have shown to be successful, but there is a lot of room to grow and understand if and how stem cells can help on other ways too.

-At Piedmont Physical Medicine and Rehabilitation, PA, our team in Greenville is always eager to learn more about the stem cell field.
+At Piedmont Physical Medicine and Rehabilitation, PA, our team in Greenville is always eager to learn more about the regenerative field.
 Were always keeping on top of the latest scientific news and discoveries.
 After all, the more we know, the better we can help you!